List of MacGyver characters: Wilt Bozer

-In the original series, Wilt Bozer is in a handful of episodes: Serenity, The Lost Amadeus, Hearts of Steel, and MacGyver's Women.
+In the original series, Wilt Bozer appears in a handful of episodes of Season 5 and 6: "Serenity", "The Lost Amadeus", "Hearts of Steel", and "MacGyver's Women".

 In the 2016 reboot, Wilt Bozer is an aspiring filmmaker, prosthetic makeup artist, and MacGyver's best friend and roommate.
 At first, he doesn't know about MacGyver's real job.
 Bozer later joins the Phoenix Foundation after discovering MacGyver's secret, and uses his talents to create lifelike masks and facial prosthetics as well as a humanoid robot.